 - Bulging fontanelle (soft spot) or separated sutures in an infant's skull

 - Burn marks, such as cigarette burns

 - Choke marks around the neck

-- Circular marks around the wrists or ankles (signs of twisting or tying up)
+- Circular marks around the wrists or ankles from twisting or being tied up

 - Human bite marks

 Warning signs that an adult that may be abusing a child: